ecclysium/MachineLearning_Portfolio/README.md

 ## Assignment 6 - SVM Kernels and Ensemble Learning
 A document talking about SVM Classification can be [found here,](KernelEnsemble/ClassificationSVM.pdf) and a document on SVM Regression can be [found here.](KernelEnsemble/RegressionSVM.pdf) Ensemble learning on the same data as we performed SVM Classification on can be found [here.](KernelEnsemble/EnsembleLearning.pdf) Done in partnership with Zachary Canoot.

+## Assignment 7 - ML with Sklearn
+A notebook document delving into Logistic Regression, Decision Trees, and Neural Networks within Python's sklearn can be found [here.](PythonSklearn/PythonSklearn.pdf)